openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 ## Removing a mount point

-(This is for advanced use only, and unlikely to apply/work).
+**NOTE:** This step is for advanced use only, and unlikely to apply to your device and/or unlikely to work.

 Perhaps an old *mount point* is interfering somehow - you could try clearing the mount point: